dell/csm-docs/content/docs/getting-started/installation/openshift/unityxt/prerequisite/_index.md

     ```

     <br>

 {{% /tab %}}
 {{% tab header="iSCSI" lang="en" %}}

  1. Complete the iSCSI network configuration to connect the hosts with the Unity Storage array.
-Please refer the [host connectivity guide](https://www.delltechnologies.com/asset/en-us/products/storage/technical-support/docu5128.pdf). for the  best practices for attaching the hosts to a Unity storage array.
+Please refer to <a  href="https://elabnavigator.dell.com/vault/pdf/Linux.pdf" target="_blank" style="font-size:0.9rem">Host Connectivity Guide</a>. for the  best practices for attaching the hosts to a Unity storage array.
  <br>
  2. Verify the initiators of each host are logged in to the Unity Storage Array.
 CSM will perform the Host Registration of each host with the Unity Array.
  <br>
  3. Enable iSCSI service
  <br>

     Use this command to create the machine configuration to enable the iscsid service.